Tulane outside linebacker Patrick Johnson excelling as pass rusher, reaching 10 season sacks

 “It feels really good,” Johnson said.
 “I came into the season and put a bunch of goals in my locker, and one of the goals was to have eight-plus sacks.
 Once I got to eight, I was like, shoot, I can keep going.”

-Abey fumbled on Johnson’s big hit, but the Midshipmen recovered the ball, giving him a chance to pad his stats.
+Abey fumbled on Johnson’s big hit, but the Midshipmen recovered the ball, giving Johnson a chance to pad his stats.
 If not for an arcane NCAA statistical rule and an officiating goof, that’s exactly what he would have done.

 He nailed Abey again on fourth-and-19, forcing another fumble and assuring Tulane its first bowl bid in five seasons.
-Teammates and coaches congratulating Johnson one after the other as quarterback Justin McMillan went on the field to take two knees and run out the clock.
+Teammates and coaches congratulated Johnson one after the other as quarterback Justin McMillan went on the field to take two knees and run out the clock.

 No one noticed or cared that the spot was wrong.